wp-plugins/wp-attention-boxes/readme.txt

 == Changelog ==
 = 0.4 =
+* Added support for Rounded Corners
- Rounded Corners and a Preview Box so that you what your DIVs look like before leaving the Settings page = 0.3 =
+* A Preview Box so that you know what your DIVs look like before leaving the Settings page = 0.3 =
 * Added a convenient visual reference section that shows you what your DIV's look like w/o having to save your post and switch to this plugin's Settings page
 = 0.2 =